 I hate overdocumented software components and frameworks.
-There are three top reasons for that:
+There are top 3 reasons for that:

-- Only the code tells the truth (programmer.97things.oreilly.com/wiki/index.php/Only_the_Code_Tells_the_Truth) The good component expresses it’s intended way of usage through good structure, expressive naming.
-Ideally it is designed the way which does not allow wrong usage.
+- Only the code tells the truth (programmer.97things.oreilly.com/wiki/index.php/Only_the_Code_Tells_the_Truth) The good component expresses its intended way of usage through good structure, expressive naming.
+Ideally, it is designed the way that does not allow wrong usage.

 - Any documentation tends to became outdated.
 Reading such a documentation can be misleading and frustrating.

 - And finally, to be honest, who reads the documentation first?
 No one does.
-Usually we come back to documentation after we get stuck.
-While reading it we understand that all the facts that are described we’v already discovered our self, but the point we are stumbled over is not covered at all.
+Usually, we come back to documentation after we get stuck.
+While reading it, we understand that all the facts that are described we’ve already discovered ourselves, but the point we are stumbling over is not covered at all.

-That’s why it’s important having a good documentation.
+That’s why it’s important to have a good documentation.
 A good documentation must:

 - … be about problem solving, not restating the facts.

 Stream classes in .NET with at least 3 levels of inheritance depth.
 Let’s say a component I’m going to use requires a